111: Moon Zero Two

 A setup like that is bound to scare off trick-or-treaters.

-The Halloween practice of trick-or-treating—children going door-to-door dressed up and asking for food or candy—is a concept dating back to the Middle Ages, but in the modern era, it first appears in print in 1895 Scotland, where it was called “guising.”
+The Halloween practice of trick-or-treating—children going door-to-door dressed up and asking for food or candy—dates back to the Middle Ages, when it was called “souling.”
+In the modern era, it first appears in print in 1895 Scotland, where it was called “guising.”
 In 1911, it was mentioned in Alberta, Canada, and then in 1920, it was referred to in Chicago.
 Thanks to the “Baby Boom,” trick-or-treating caught on in neighborhoods across the U.S. after World War II.

 Oh, him.
 He’s always there.
 It’s a space lawn jockey.
 Everyone’s got one at the end of their driveway.